bhartiy/learnsellacious/pages/04.store/02.store-setup/docs.md

 3. While configuring sellacious first time, There are three steps to configure the sellacious by About Store, Shop settings and Premium Trial.
 <br>**About Store**: You can Personalise your sellacious store.You can enter the name of your store,store email,store phone, shop address.Store name and store email are the mandatory fields of about store section.
 ![](about.jpg)
-<br>**shop settings**: Shop settings will configure your shop with few basic settings.It includes enable marketplace,store country,store currency.
+<br>**Shop settings**: Shop settings will configure your shop with few basic settings.It includes enable marketplace,store country,store currency.
 You can choose the options For enabling the marketplace by single seller and multiple seller.
 ![](store.jpg)
 <br>**Premium Trial**: You can activate the premium trial from here.The premium Trial will be activated for 14 days.
 ![](premium.jpg)